rizzyakoth/Phase-3-Project-Machine-Learning/README.md

 •	Leverage the model's insights to implement targeted retention strategies.
 •	Tailor interventions based on customer segments and usage patterns identified by the model.
 # Next Steps
+1. Documentation and Communication: Document the entire process including monitoring procedures, data update schedules, feedback integration mechanisms, and retention initiatives.
+2. Continuously optimize the model and retention initiatives based on new data, feedback, and evolving business needs.